Court: Superior Court of the State of Washington, King County

 Date Filed: June 29, 2020

 Update: A judge ruled on July 23, 2020, that the five Seattle news organizations must comply with a subpoena requiring them to give the Seattle Police Department unpublished photos and video from a May 30 protest.
+In August, however, the Washington Supreme Court granted an emergency stay of the judge’s decision until it has a chance to decide the appeal on the merits.

 Background: During protests in Seattle on May 30, 2020, unknown individuals torched police cars and stole guns from the vehicles.
 To help identify the suspects, police issued a subpoena compelling five news organizations to turn over all unedited footage and photographs taken in a several block radius over a 90-minute period during the protest.